William (Bill) R. Keating (D-USH09)

 Co-ChairCongressional Cranberry Caucus

-RM MemberHouse Subcommittee on Europe, Eurasia, and Emerging Threats
+RM MemberHouse Subcommittee on Europe

-MemberHouse Subcommittee on Counterterrorism and Intelligence
+MemberHouse Subcommittee on Intelligence and Special Operations

 FC MemberFragile X Caucus